pomdtr/sunbeam/docs/developer-guide/script-extensions.md

   - Gathering user input using `form` view
   - Displaying markdown using the `detail` view
   - Dynamically generate items using the `reload` property of the `list` view
-  - Run TUIs using the `tty` mode in your manifest
   - Interact with remote extension using http requests